uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 Data ownership requirements
 ---------------------------

-Its important to specify the logic how ``array`` shall manage its data:
+The array shall support following requirements on the internal data management:

-1. Array shall hold two properties that represent raw pointers on the data:
+1. An array shall own two properties representing raw pointers to the data:

-   - ``data`` for pointer on immutable data,
+   - ``data`` for a pointer to immutable data block,
-   - ``mutable_data`` for pointer on mutable data (see the :txtref:`programming_interface`).
+   - ``mutable_data`` for a pointer to mutable data block (see the :txtref:`programming_interface`).

-2. If array holds mutable data, both properties shall point to the same memory block.
+2. If array owns mutable data, both properties shall point to the same memory block.

-3. If array holds immutable data, ``mutable_data`` shall be ``nullptr``.
+3. If array owns immutable data, ``mutable_data`` shall be ``nullptr``.

+4. Array shall store the count of elements in the block it owns and shall update the ``count`` property when a new memory block is assigned to the array.

-4. Array shall hold **ownership information** on the data inside it:
+5. Array shall store a pointer to the **ownership structure** on the data:

-   - the count of references, indicating how many array objects refer to the same memory block.
+   - The **reference counter**, indicating how many array objects refer to the same memory block.

-   - A **deleter**, the functionality how to free the memory block, when references count becomes zero.
+   - The **deleter** object used to free the memory block, when reference counter becomes zero.

-5. Array shall create a structure with ownership information for every new memory block that do not associated with such information already.
+6. Array shall create the ownership structure for a new memory block that do not associated with such structure.

-6. When a new memory block is assigned to the array, ``count`` property shall be updated to the actual element count in the memory block.

-7. Array shall decrement the number of references to the memory block then it goes out of the scope.
-If the number of references becomes zero, the deleter on this memory block shall be called.
+7. Array shall decrement the number of references to the memory block then the array goes out of the scope.
+If the number of references becomes zero, the array shall call the deleter on this memory block and free the ownership structure.

-8. Arrays share the data blocks.
-The number of references in the ownership information shall be equal to the number of arrays that share the data block.
+8. Array shall store the pointer to the ownership structure created by another array when they share the data.
+Array shall increment the reference counter to be equal to the number of array objects sharing the same data.

 .. _programming_interface:

 ---------------------
 Programming interface
 ---------------------

+The following declarations are defined in ``oneapi/dal/array.hpp`` within ``oneapi::dal`` namespace.

 All the ``array`` class methods can be divided into several groups: